debop/hibernate-redis/README.md

 hibernate-redis
 ===============

-[hibernate][1] (4.2.x-Final) 2nd level cache using redis server.
+[hibernate][1] (4.2.x.Final, 4.3.x.Final) 2nd level cache using redis server.
 with [jedis][2]  2.4.1 or higher

 ##### NOTE

-hibernate 4.3.2.Final or higher changes CacheKey#toString(), we need modify cache key operation!!!
+***if you use Hibernate 4.3.2.Final or above, don't specified region name. use region name by default (cache region per entity)***

+Hibernate 4.3.2.Final CacheKey eliminate entityOrRoleName property for reduce CacheKey size. if multiple entity cached in same region, can't figure out wanted entity.

 ### Usage